Chicken Masala

 Instructions

 • In a large bowl, add the chicken thighs, yogurt, and half the tikka masala curry paste.
-Cover the bowl and refrigerate for at least 10 minutes (or up to 4 hours), to marinate.
+Toss until the chicken is evenly coated in the marinade.
+Cover the bowl and refrigerate for at least 10 minutes (or overnight) to marinate.

 • Heat two tablespoons of the oil in a non-stick pan and place over medium heat.
 Once hot, add the curry leaves and cook until fragrant.
-Add the onion, chili, and garlic and cook for two minutes or until translucent.
-Add the remaining tikka masala curry paste, along with the broth, diced tomatoes, and tomato paste.
-Reduce the heat to low and let everything simmer for 15 minutes, or until the sauce has thickened.
+Add the onion, chili, and garlic and cook until the onion has softened and turned translucent.

-• In a separate pan, add the remaining oil.
-Cook the chicken until golden and crisp on the outside.
-Add the chicken to the sauce and simmer everything together for 10 minutes.
+• In a separate pan, heat the remaining oil.
+Add the chicken and cook until deeply golden on the outside.
+Transfer the chicken to the sauce and simmer for 10 minutes, allowing the chicken to finish cooking through.

 Notes